prebid/prebid.github.io/dev-docs/bidders/smaato.md

 ### Note

-The Smaato adapter supports bidfloor with 'USD' currency.
+The Smaato adapter will convert bidfloors to 'USD' currency as needed.

 <a name="smaato-bid-params" />